Agent Shortlist

 Most shortlists about AI agents are written for people who want to be impressed.
 This one is written for people who have to decide.

-We tested three categories of tools: open-source harnesses (OpenClaw, Hermes, Paperclip), no-code SaaS platforms (Lindy, Relevance AI), and developer-oriented workflow builders (n8n, Stack AI).
+We tested four categories of tools: open-source harnesses (OpenClaw, Hermes, Paperclip), no-code SaaS platforms (Lindy, Relevance AI), developer-oriented workflow builders (n8n, Stack AI), and the coding agent most builders already pay for and underuse (Claude Code).
 We added Microsoft Copilot Studio because a meaningful number of operators are evaluating it by default.
-Eight platforms total, put through identical test protocols.
+Nine platforms total, put through identical test protocols.

 The single most useful thing we can tell you: there is no universal best platform.
 The right answer depends on your team's technical capacity, the workflow you're automating, and whether data control matters to you.
 The decision matrix at the bottom of this page maps those variables to our recommendations.